-If a Flexible Spending Account (FSA) is part of your benefits plan, you're going to want to make sure you're spending those pre-tax dollars before the new year.
-And with just a couple of days left in 2018, we've rounded up a quick and easy list of products available in the FSA Store, which offers the largest selection of guaranteed eligible products.
+If a Flexible Spending Account (FSA) is part of your benefits plan, you're going to want to make sure you're spending those pretax dollars before before they disappear.
+That's why we've rounded up a quick and easy list of products available in the FSA Store, which offers a large selection of guaranteed eligible products.

-If you're not sure exactly what a FSA is and why it's important that you spend your pre-tax dollars before the end of the year, we've got you covered with a quick guide.
+If you're not sure exactly what an FSA is and why it's important that you spend your pretax dollars by March 15, we've got you covered with a quick guide.

 How does it work?

 With each paycheck you receive, a certain amount of money is put aside before taxes.
-This pre-tax money is your FSA spending, which is meant to be used on eligible health care expenses throughout the year.
+This pretax money is for FSA spending, and is meant to be used on eligible health care expenses throughout the year.
 While the specific amount differs depending on your tax bracket, there are calculators available to help you estimate your savings amount.
-In a nutshell, a FSA helps you save money on out-of-pocket health expenses.
+In a nutshell, an FSA helps you save money on out-of-pocket health expenses, since you're spending pretax dollars.

 While storing money in a FSA account can be a great way to save on necessary products, you'll have to spend it in order to reap the benefits.
 Most FSA participants are part of a "use it or lose it" plan, which states that all the money left in your account by the end of the year must be forfeited.
-The unused amount left in your account can't be paid out to you in any other way, and you can't transfer money to any other FSA account.
-Some plans provide grace periods or allow you to roll $500 into the next year, but be sure to check with your employer.
+The unused amount left in your account can't be paid out to you in any other way, and you can't transfer money to any other FSA.

 What can I purchase with my FSA dollars?

-Common purchases include everyday health care products like Band-Aids, thermometers and glasses.
-Everything from medical expenses that aren't covered by a health plan (like deductibles, co-pays or dependent day care) to over-the-counter medication can also be eligible.
+Common purchases include everyday health care products like bandages, thermometers and glasses.
+Everything from medical expenses that aren't covered by a health plan (like deductibles and co-pays to dependent day care) and over-the-counter medication can also be eligible.

 Note: The prices below reflect the listed retailers' prices at the time of publication.